rohankishore/Aura-Text/README.md

 - Autocompletion
 - Code Linting for Python (BETA) (More langs coming soon)
 - Git Clone, Commit and Push with interactive rebase and graphs
+- Command Palette for quick execution of tasks
 - Custom title bars
 - Split pane Markdown editor
 - Terminal with history